TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 # COP 2800 & 2805C - Java I & II Notes
 ## Vocabulary
 ### A
+Abstract class
+- the process of hiding the intricate code implementation details from the user and just provides the user with the necessary information

 ### B
 Byte
 - A group of binary digit or bits operated on as a bit
   - For bit it's usually eight
 ### C
+Class Encapsulation
+- the process of combining data and code into a single unit, or class, to hide sensitive data from users
+  - data = variables
+  - code = methods

 Class
 1. A set of objects which shares common characteristics/behavior and common properties/attributes
 2. A blueprint for creating objects.
 It defines the properties and behaviors that the objects from the class will have.